jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 $ dd if=archlinux-2016.07.01-dual.iso of=/dev/sdb bs=1M
 ```

-Boot into your new live CD, choose the boot into Arch, and you'll be dropped at
+Boot into your new live CD, choose your architecture, and you'll be dropped at
 a root prompt.
 Now you'll create your system.

 #### Partition